bhaaskara/Kubernetes/K8s Service.md

 # What is a k8s service
 In Kubernetes, a Service is an abstraction which defines a logical set of Pods and a policy by which to access them.

+A “service” is defined as the combination of a group of pods, and a policy to access them

 The set of Pods targeted by a Service is usually determined by a [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).

 `k8s def:` An abstract way to expose an application running on a set of [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) as a network service.